typetools/checker-framework/README-developers.txt

- framework     the "framework" aspects of the Checker Framework checker       the type checkers provided with the Checker Framework stubparser    a parser for Java source code that supports type annotations javacutil     utilities for javac dataflow      a dataflow framework
+ framework     the "framework" aspects of the Checker Framework checker       the type checkers provided with the Checker Framework javacutil     utilities for javac dataflow      a dataflow framework